 This project offers poems for display in healthcare waiting rooms, libraries, class-rooms and other settings.
 The project has been funded by the Arts Council of England, the Poetry Society, the King’s Fund, NHS Estates, the Dept of Health Equality and Human Rights Group, the Foreign Office and the John Lewis Partnership.
 Many of the poems are bilingual, in celebration of diversity.
-The poem collections are on display in sites all over the country and, since 2008, people have been downloading them in large numbers from the project’s new stand-alone website – www.poemsfor.org Most of the interest is now coming from schools.
-Further bilingual collections are being prepared.
+The poem collections are on display in sites all over the UK and indeed the world.
+Since 2008, when the project went digital, people have been downloading them in large numbers from the project’s website – https://poemsforthewall.org

 Ward rounds can be deeply intimidating.
 The experience can be especially traumatic for people with mental health problems.
+The code referred to here took years to put together.
+It was devised with the classic mental health ward round in mind, which could (and still can ?) involve up to a dozen mental health professionals surrounding a single disturbed person in a room.
 The code sets out guidelines for how to make the ward round and similar meetings more sensitive and respectful.
-It has been recognised as good practice by the Department of Health and by the National Institute for Mental Health in England (NIMHE).
+It was implemented in at least one North London NHS mental health Trust., though how consistently and effectively was always open to question.
+The code was recognised as good practice by the Department of Health and by the National Institute for Mental Health in England (NIMHE).

-All care organisations are now required to consult with the users of their services at every level.
-But how to do this in a way that is both real and respectful?
-How carefully and competently a service consults is how careful and competent a service is.
+For the last several years, all care organisations have been required to consult with the users of their services at every level.
+But how to do this in a way that is both real, skillful, respectful and constructive ?
+How can a rushed and over-stretched manager consult with due care ?
+How competently a service “consults” with the people it serves is how competent a service is.
+The subject is complex and worthy of close attention.
+It will be covered extensively on the new site.

 User Involvement in Staff Recruitment

 Involvement in staff recruitment is a valid and effective way for service users to influence service quality.
-The model proposed here involves a separate user panel and assesses senior staff on their relationship skills.
-It has been commended by the Commission for Health Improvement and an article describing the model has been published by the magazine OpenMind.
+The model proposed by Hyphen-21 involves a separate user panel and assesses senior staff on their relationship skills.
+It was commended by the Commission for Health Improvement and an article describing the model was published by the magazine OpenMind.

 Morale in Care Organisations